Healthy Homes Assessment Pakipaki

 Draught Stopping Pakipaki

-If a draught can be noticed from gaps that are not adequate or holes the area requirements to be sealed.
+If a draught is noticed from gaps that are not adequate or holes that it needs to be closed.

 What are unjustifiable gaps or holes?

-Check out the complete details regarding the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections